khades/esp32-s3-synth/README.md

 ~~I wanna do last step and use callbacks.~~

-Giving up.
 Double\float problems, when i cut off double code in synth voice start in sine-ping it works with ZERO buffer.
+Code is as straightforward as it gets, fill xStreamBuffer with enough data and then read it in I2S Feeder code.

 ### Learning how DSP works - ✖